RustCrypto/hashes/README.md

 hash_password::<Sha256>("my_password", "abcd", &mut buf);
 ```

-If you want to use hash functions via trait objects, use `digest::DynDigest`
+If you want to use hash functions with trait objects, use `digest::DynDigest`
 trait.

 ## License